Say hello to the PlayStation 5.

 When Sony released the PS3 in 2006, it retailed at $499, substantially more than the Xbox 360, which also launched that year.
 The PS3’s price tag led to a lag in initial sales that even Jack Tretton, former console chief for the company, admitted were due to “missteps” regarding its price.
 Sony will be wary not to repeat the same mistake again.

-But Sony’s grand plan for the PS5 could involve two consoles instead of just one.
+But Sony’s grand plan for the PS5 will involve two consoles instead of just one.

 Will there be a PS5 Pro?